likelet/IDEA/README.md

 ***1. Several packages can not be installed with errors returned, how to fix this?***
 <dt>Answer<dt/>: Yes, the R pakcages installation is indeed painful in some situation.
 Mostly you can restart your computer or change the network environment to go thought it easily; If problem still exist, please try to installing packages locally  or contacting authors for help;<br/>
 ***2. "Error : unrecognized fields specified in html_dependency: attachment" while clicks the download report button***:<br/>
-<dt>Answer<dt/>: This error is mainly caused by Rstudio version; you can fixed it by upgrading your RStudio to the latest version.
+<dt>Answer<dt/>: This error is mainly caused by Rstudio version; you can fixed it by upgrading your RStudio to the latest version.<br/>
+***3. "Error: pandoc version 1.12.3 or higher is required and was not found." while clicks the download report button***:<br/>
+<dt>Answer<dt/>: If you see this message that means you upgraded your Rstudio version, the problem is still exist.
+This means you need a pandoc to render Rmd file into html report.
+You can install it from [https://github.com/jgm/pandoc/releases/tag/1.15.0.6]<https://github.com/jgm/pandoc/releases/tag/1.15.0.6> as YiHui suggested.
+Then restart your Rstudio.

 ### Designers:
 Jian Ren, renjian.sysu@gmail.com<br/>